The information on this page reflects changes to the medical indemnity legislation commencing 1 July 2020.

 New annual reporting requirements for insurers

-All medical indemnity insurers will also need to comply with and provide an annual report on compliance to the Secretary of the Department of Health.
+All medical indemnity insurers will also need to comply with and provide an annual report on compliance to the Secretary of the Department of Health and Aged Care.
 These include new reporting obligations to the Department around:

 - refusal of cover;